daos-stack/daos/docs/admin/fabrics.md

 (set with `crt_timeout:` in the global section of the `daos_server.yml` file) and/or the SWIM timeout settings (set as `SWIM_*` environment variables within the `env_vars:` section of both engines) may also need to be adjusted.
-But these settings depend on the fabric details, and there is no general recommendation to deviate from the defaults.
+But these settings depend on the cluster size and fabric details, and there is no general recommendation to deviate from the defaults.